PC7-Client/PC7-Client/README.md

 ### [PokeCuber7](https://krunker.io/social.html?p=profile&q=PokeCuber7) / **Owner, Designer**

 **This project was originally based off of the works of the original authors listed here: https://github.com/LaFClient/LaF#readme**
 **The original license from is bundled within the application files**
+**While near zero code remains from the original base of this project, credit must be given where it is due <3**